 So he needed to say is stabilized first, right?
 Pneumonia would have to stabilize before you could safely do a detox.

 Clare Waismann, CATC: The issue is not solved.
 So you have your right foot forward to start reaching a healthy state, right?
 So you’ve got your meds.
 Now you’re going to start therapy and, you know, finding ways to cope with issues.
 Hopefully, the meds will stabilize your mood and make you able to wake up in the morning to fight for your health.
 So it’s a combination.
-I mean, we are as human beings, we are complex.
-We have a brain and we have a heart.
+I mean, we are as human beings; we are complex.
+We have a brain, and we have a heart.
 We have a lung.
-There’s so many organs tried to work at the same time.
+There are so many organs tried to work at the same time.
 You can’t expect to go to one specialist and have everything fixed.
 And I think that’s what people expect of rehab.

-Dwight Hurst, CMHC: And I think it’s good to be aware of that because it sounds like one of the mistakes people can make is going through a detox procedure and thinking that they have arrived at some kind of a stable location.
+Dwight Hurst, CMHC: And I think it’s good to be aware that it sounds like one of the mistakes people can make is going through a detox procedure and thinking that they have arrived at some kind of a stable location.
 That isn’t just it’s a stepping stone.

 Dwight Hurst, CMHC: When we talked to Dr. Lowenstein, one of the things I found very interesting was how nuanced, even just the safe medical detox procedure can be.
 And so the first step is complicated.
-And then we’re talking about now we’ve gotten through that.
+And then we’re talking about how we’ve gotten through that.
 We’re going to these next steps.
 And it sounds like you’re saying one of the big risks is that we don’t think about the next steps.
-If someone just goes through that and there’s a lot of programs out there that just offer, you know, some some clinics or they just do a detox and then it’s like, OK, you’ve got it out of your system.
+If someone just goes through that and there’s a lot of programs out there that just offer, you know, some clinics or they just do a detox and then it’s like, OK, you’ve got it out of your system.

 Clare Waismann, CATC: Yes, I agree with you.
 But this is, you know, actually something that is constantly brought up, medically assisted detox.
-But afterwards, they are at a bigger risk of overdosing, of course, because they’ve been detoxed.
+But afterward, they are at a bigger risk of overdosing, of course, because they’ve been detoxed.
 So not to risk them overdosing.

 Clare Waismann, CATC: Should we just not stop, stop and let them stay on opioids forever?